Skip to content

 Menu Fermer

-With his Strasbourg-based opera ensemble, he conducts fully-staged productions of Mascagni’s Cavalleria Rusticana, Massenet’s Don Quichotte, several works by Offenbach and the two great Viennese operettas : Die Fledermaus and Die Lustige Witwe.
+With his Strasbourg-based opera troupe, he conducts fully-staged productions of Mascagni’s Cavalleria Rusticana, Massenet’s Don Quichotte, several opéras bouffes by Offenbach and the two great Viennese operettas: Die Fledermaus and Die Lustige Witwe.

-Since the 2022/23 season he serves as Music Director of the Chœur de Saint-Guillaume with whom he focuses on symphonic choral music (Poulenc’s Stabat Mater, Haydn’s Schöpfung, Brahms’ Schicksalslied and Gesang der Parzen) and the vocal repertoire of J.-S. Bach, above all the St. John and St. Matthew Passions, sung alternatively each year for Good Friday, following the great tradition initiated by the choir’s founder Ernest Munch at the end of the 19th century.
+Since 2022, he serves as Music Director of the Chœur de Saint-Guillaume with whom he focuses on symphonic choral music (Poulenc’s Stabat Mater, Haydn’s Schöpfung…) and the vocal repertoire of J. S. Bach, above all the St. John and St. Matthew Passions, sung alternatively each year for Good Friday, following the great tradition initiated by the choir’s founder Ernest Munch at the end of the 19th century.
+In November 2025, he conducted Bach’s monumental Mass in B minor to mark the choir’s 140th anniversary.

-For his commitment to Strasbourg’s musical and operatic life, he was awarded a scholarship for the Bayreuther Festspiele 2024 by the Cercle Richard Wagner de Strasbourg.
+For his commitment to Strasbourg’s musical life, he was awarded a scholarship for the Bayreuther Festspiele 2024 by the Cercle Richard Wagner de Strasbourg.

 • Bio